CBBC: United States

 On 11 January 2022, an American version of BBC Kids launched as a FAST channel on Pluto TV.
-This version, as is the Australian version, airs children's programming from the BBC Studios catalogue, and also airs preschool content from CBeebies as well.
-A version of the channel that airs Spanish-dubbed programming titled "Niños por BBC" was launched on the same day.
+This version, similar to the Australian version, aired children's programming from the BBC Studios catalogue, and also aired preschool content from CBeebies as well.
+A version of the channel that aired Spanish-dubbed programming titled "Niños por BBC" was launched on the same day.
+The channel has since been removed from Pluto TV but continues to air on other services.

 Logo history

-This logo, which coincided with a corporate rebrand of the BBC, was used from October 1997 until the launch of the new TV channels in 2002.
+This logo, which coincided with a corporate rebrand of the BBC, was used from October 1997 until the launch of the television channels in 2002.

-On 11 February 2002, the CBBC channel launched, and to coincide with it, CBBC introduced a new logo, consisting of a green bug with a C in purple.
+This logo, consisting of a green bug with a C in purple was introduced with the CBBC channel's launch on 11 February 2002, to coincide with it.

-A three-dimensional version of the 'bug' logo was introduced on 30 September 2005.
+A three-dimensional version of the "bug" logo was introduced on 30 September 2005.

-A new look was introduced from 3 September 2007 to 13 March 2016.
+A rebrand was introduced on 3 September 2007, and the logo was used until 13 March 2016.

 This symbol, showing all the letters making up the channel's name into just one "C" was created by Red Bee Media and was used from 14 March 2016 to 14 March 2023.

 This logo is the 2022 version of the 2016 logo.
-This logo includes the 2021 BBC logo, whilst not changing the logo fully until 2023.
+This logo includes the 2021 BBC logo, and was used until 2023.

 An alternative indigo variation of the 2023 logo.
-This is the logo that is used on the CBBC website.
+This logo is used on the CBBC website.